Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation

-To consider choice of $\alpha$, note that we can interpret $\alpha>0$ as adding an additional $\alpha$ pseudo-subjects from the marginal distribution of $W$ to the $n_v$ subjects in stratum $V=v$.
-Higher $\alpha$ places more weight on the pseudo-subjects - who may have values unseen in stratum $V=v$ (i.e. more shrinkage towards the marginal).
-In general, the relative mass on a point seen within the stratum relative to an unseen point is approximately $ \rho = \frac{1+\alpha/n}{ \alpha/n} = \frac{n}{\alpha} + 1$.
+To guide decisions about $\alpha_v$, recall that we can interpret it as adding an additional $\alpha_v$ pseudo-subjects from the marginal distribution of $W$ to the $n_v$ subjects in stratum $v$.
+Higher $\alpha_v$ places more weight on the pseudo-subjects - who may have values unseen in stratum $V=v$ (i.e. more shrinkage towards the marginal).
+The relative mass on a point seen within the stratum relative to an unseen point is approximately $ \rho = \frac{1+\alpha_v/n}{ \alpha_v/n} = \frac{n}{\alpha_v} + 1$.
 This is seen in \eqref{eq:urn} when substituting $\pi_i$ with its posterior expectation of $1/n$.
-For example, if we add $\alpha=n$ pseudo-subjects, then on average the atoms seen in stratum $v$ are about as likely as the atoms not seen in stratum $v$.
+For example, if we add $\alpha_v=n$ pseudo-subjects, then on average the atoms seen in stratum $v$ are about as likely as the atoms not seen in stratum $v$.
 This is fairly aggressive shrinkage.
-For some $M>0$, we propose setting $\alpha = \frac{n\cdot M}{ n_v}$ which implies a relative weight of $\rho = \frac{n_v}{M} + 1$.
-We should now subscript this parameter as $\alpha_v$ as it is stratum-specific depending on $n_v$ - but we omit this notation where there is no ambiguity.
-Here, $M$ is user-specified and can be interpreted as the minimum desired sample size in each stratum.
-This may partially be set depending on the number of confounders we are integrating over and the complexity of the joint distribution.
+For some $M\geq 0$, one option is to set $\alpha_v = \frac{n\cdot M}{ n_v}$ which implies a relative weight of $\rho = \frac{n_v}{M} + 1$.
+Here, $M$ is user-specified and can be roughly interpreted as the minimum desired sample size in each stratum.
+This may partially be set depending on the number of confounders we are integrating over and the complexity of their joint distribution.
 For instance, with well-behaved, standard joint distribution (e.g. multivariate Gaussian), $M=30$ subjects within a stratum may be sufficient to estimate the distribution.
 On the other hands, if the covariates are complex, skewed, and multimodal we may need a larger $M$ to obtain a good nonparametric estimate such a distribution.
 Note that strata with size $n_v << M$ implies $\rho \approx 1$ which corresponds to heavy shrinkage.
 Conversely, for large strata with $n_v>>M$, $\rho$ gets larger - placing increasingly more weight on atoms within stratum $v$ only.